xyloflake/SVC16/README.md

 On synchronization the input on the last frame is loaded into the input-buffer.

-The "Position code" is the index of the pixel, the mouse is currently on.
+The *position code* is the index of the pixel, the mouse is currently on.
-The "Key code" is given by left_mouse+2*right_mouse.
+The *key code* is given by left_mouse+2*right_mouse.
 So it can have the values 0 1 2 or 3.

 There is no guarantee that the inputs are synced on the next frame.
 Before the first synchronization, the input codes are zero.

 ### Synchronization

 When the console executes the **Sync** instruction, the screen-buffer is drawn to the screen.
 It is not cleared.
 The input-buffer is updated.
 The system will be put to sleep until the beginning of the next frame.
 The targeted timing is 30fps.
 There is a hard limit of 3000000 instructions per frame.
 This means that if the **Sync** command has not be called for 3000000 instructions, it will be performed automatically.

-## CPU
+### CPU

 All instructions are 4 values long.
 A value is, of course, a u16.

 The instructions have the form `opcode arg1 arg2 arg3`.

 In the following table, all instructions are listed. `@arg1` refers to the value at the memory address `arg1`.
-If the opcode is greater than 15, it is treated as being zero.
+If the opcode is greater than 15, the system will abort.
 If one of the three arguments is not used, it can be set to any value, but it can not be omitted.

 When the instruction-pointer advances, it does so by four positions.